-- AMA Manual of Style: The American Medical Association has its own guide for authors and editors.
+The American Medical Association has its own guide for authors and editors.
 As explained on their website “The AMA Manual of Style is a must-have guide for anyone involved in medical and scientific publishing.”
 There’s also a focus on manuscripts, so if you see an extremely long medical journal, you can rest assured it’s most likely been crafted AMA style.
 In what might seem a bit grim to the rest of us, they also feature style quizzes including a cancer quiz and another on cardiology.

-- AP style: One of the best-known style guides is AP short for Associated Press style.
+One of the best-known style guides is AP short for Associated Press style.
 Founded in 1846, the global wire service contains a shorthand of ways to write articles, dispatches, and other material in an immediate or shorter manner.
 The first stylebook and writing guidelines appeared in June 1900.
 As explained on the website these guides “provide incredible context to how language, writing style, and technology have evolved in the past century, beginning well before the first edition of the AP Stylebook was published in 1953.”
 AP style is used by journalists, magazines, and news outlets, though the New York Times has created its own specific guidelines called the New York Times Manual of Style.
 Sometimes creating a unique style guide is as simple as understanding your audience or readers.
 Also worth noting, many publicists and PR practitioners use AP style as their default.

-- The APA Style: The American Psychological Association actually has its own style guide.
+The American Psychological Association actually has its own style guide.
 According to their website, it originated in 1929 “when a group of psychologists, anthropologists, and business managers convened and sought to establish a simple set of procedures, or style guidelines, that would codify the many components of scientific writing to increase the ease of reading comprehension.”
 The basic style has changed over the years and is used by researchers, students, and educators “across the social and behavioral sciences, health care, natural sciences, humanities, and more” to create communication that is concise and easy to understand.
 If this is something you’re curious about, you can find their style and grammar guidelines listed online and covering everything from tables and figures to grammar and bias-free language.

-- Chicago Manual of Style: According to their website, the Chicago Manual of Style got its start in 1891 when the University of Chicago Press opened.
+According to their website, the Chicago Manual of Style got its start in 1891 when the University of Chicago Press opened.
 It wasn’t until 1906 when a pamphlet “the University Press stylebook and style sheet” was printed containing a “compilation of the typographical rules in force at the University of Chicago Press.”
 The most recent 17th edition of the manual launched in 2017.

-- MLA Style.
 The Modern Language Association published the 9th edition of their MLA handbook in spring 2021.
 MLA specializes in offering something of a template for citing sources ranging from books and e-books to journal articles, databases, and even song lyrics.
 This style is commonly used in high school-level education.

 The differences between the guides